 The Tax Increment Financing (TIF) model – a mechanism for borrowing money against future rises in tax revenues in an area, which is then spent on infrastructure within the area, generating extra revenue, some of which is then used to pay off the original debt – has been acclaimed as an innovative approach to kick starting local economies in the current era of fiscal austerity.
 Using archival research and interviews with a range of stakeholders, this project will examine three important moments in the TIF model’s internationalisation.
 The first is in California where it originated, the second is in Chicago, where it has played an important role in the city’s revitalization since the 1990s and the third is in Edinburgh, which looks set to be the first city in the UK to introduce the TIF model.

-Below are the blogs and presentations that have emerged from the programme.
+Below are the articles, blogs and presentations that have emerged from the programme.
 More publications are set to follow.

 Research Outputs and Downloads

 Baker, T., Cook, I. R., McCann, E., Tenemos, C. and Ward, K. (forthcoming) Policies on the move: The transatlantic travels of Tax Increment Financing.
 Annals of the Association of American Geographers, forthcoming. [free version here]